-We protect your information and your clients’ assets with proven technology, processes, and insurance.
-Keeping your clients’ account information secure is critical and should be viewed as one of your primary responsibilities to your clients.
-Below are a few of the precautions we take to assist, and some of the procedures you and your clients should know about.
+We protect your assets with proven technology, processes, and insurance.
+Keeping your account information secure is of primary importance and should also be viewed as a primary responsibility of yours.
+Below are a few of the precautions we take, and some of the procedures you should know about, to assist:

-When your clients contact us by phone, our customer service representatives will always ask for account verification information.
+You have been provided with an account username so you can securely log into our website.
+You can change the password yourself at any time.
+When you contact us by phone, our customer service representatives will always ask for account verification information.
 Our customer service representatives will never ask you for your account password under any circumstances.

-Clients are automatically logged out of their accounts after 30 minutes of inactivity.
-This helps protects them from the potential threat of others accessing their account through an unattended computer.
-Nevertheless, you should advise your clients never to leave a computer unattended with their account in a logged in state.
+You are automatically logged out of your account after 30 minutes of inactivity.
+This helps protect you from the potential threat of others accessing your account through an unattended computer.
+Nevertheless, you should never leave your computer unattended with your account in a logged in state.

 In the event that your password is locked, you will be required to contact Customer Service at 1-888-485-3456.

 We utilize Secure Sockets Layer (SSL) encryption for all browser access to our web platform services to ensure that any data entered into our website is encrypted to and from the browser being used.
-Depending on the browser, you can verify that SSL is enabled by clicking on the small company logo to the left of the URL, the padlock, or the key icons in the address bar.
-This action should display a digital certificate that verifies encryption and confirms the identity of the website.
-Check the certificate to ensure the web address matches the address on the certificate, the certificate is signed by a trusted certificate authority, and the date is current.
-Do not log into an account from any website if you’re unable to verify any of these items.
+A user of any of our websites can verify that SSL is enabled in several ways.
+In the address bar, click on the small company logo to the left of the URL, the padlock, or the key icons to verify encryption.

-Passwords are the keys to your clients’ accounts, and they should be changed frequently.
-Don’t share passwords with others or store them as a file on your computer.
-Avoid using public computers, like those in cafes, libraries, hotels, etc. to access accounts.
-They may contain keystroke monitoring software that Internet thieves can use to steal users names and passwords.
+Your password is the key to your account, be sure to change it frequently.
+Don?t share it with others or store it as a file on your computer.
+Avoid using public computers, like those in cafes, libraries, hotels, etc. to access your account.
+They may contain keystroke monitoring software used to steal your username and password.